The Sociology Program

 Requirements for the Sociology Major

 Thirty-two (32) credits, including SOCG 105, 364, 365, 471 or 472, and eighteen (18) additional Sociology credits excluding internships.
 One of these courses may be a lower-level sociology course other than SOCG 105; at least five must be courses at the 300-400 level.
 A maximum of six upper-level anthropology credits, excluding individual study (ANTH 491, 492) and internships (Anthropology 499) may be substituted for upper-level sociology courses.
-Note that Mathematics 200: Statistics is a prerequisite for SOCG 364: Quantitative Research Methods and Analysis and must be taken prior to enrolling in this course.
+Note that Statistics 180 (Introduction to Statistics) is a prerequisite for SOCG 364: Quantitative Research Methods and Analysis and must be taken prior to enrolling in this course.

 Sociology Course Offerings